huacnlee/bluedoc/docs/omniauth/github.md

 OMNIAUTH_GITHUB_CLIENT_SECRET=xxxx
 ```

-when you setup that and start BookLab, you will see the "Sign in with GitHub" button, on Sign in page.
+when you setup that and start BlueDoc, you will see the "Sign in with GitHub" button, on Sign in page.